I performed this at Greg Walloch’s great food-based storytelling show, Eat Your Words, at the Standard hotel Sunset.

 The last meat I ate on purpose was a Fishwich from McDonald’s in August 1987.
 If that was before you were born, please- release yourself from the responsibility of telling me that.
-Also, know that every time you say- I wasn’t even born then- you’ll get back.
+Also, know that every time you say- I wasn’t even born then- you’ll get it back in time.
 Sometimes in spades.

 My sisters made fun of me.
 My Dad told me I was going to die from malnutrition.

 I went to Thanksgiving with my best friend in college and her grandfather turned to me and yelled “You ever try meat?
 You might like it!”

 Another friend’s mother served me spaghetti with meat sauce and said it was walnuts.
 When I said it was OK, I could eat salad she said “I’m sorry, I’m sorry, I just thought it was all in your mind!”

 In the 80’s and 90’s, many people continued to ask questions about why I was vegetarian, but I think the most hurtful one was- how do you keep your weight on?
 Touche, custodian lady.

 In the early 2000’s, I stopped drinking milk.
 It turns out, I was lactose intolerant.
 It was a revelation.
 I didn’t know you could just live a life without farting all the time.
 I cut out eggs, because I didn’t care about eggs.